mayank3aj3769/Machine-Learning-Projects/README.md

 1- Logistics Regression implementation for message classification using NumPy.
    * Spam vs Ham text messages on UCI dataset
    * Implemented SGD,mini-batch GD
+   * Used binary cross-entropy loss function and tuned hyper-parameters for optimization
+   * Built a logistic regression model in Numpy.
+Compared the performance of Stochastic Gradient Descent and Batch Gradient Descent.

 2- Sentiment Analysis of IMDB movie reviews using Word2Vec model (skip-gram) in numpy and tensorflow
   * Used IMDB movie reviews in pickle format